 Skip to main content

-Browser recording (alpha)
+Browser recording (beta)

 Browser recording adds two opt-in tools that let an agent save a browser session as a Motion-JPEG AVI video.
 The agent can also add short captions while it works.